gitmaus1/kest2/README.md

 c.
 Click Change the account type.
 d.
 Select Administrator as the account type and click Change Account Type.
 Question:
-What is the advantage of having most users work within a Standard user account?
+What is the advantage of having most users work within a Standard user account?<br>
-Type your answers here.
+Type your answers here. folk getur ekki fictað við stilingar og skaðað töllvuna og þú getur stjórnað kvað miklu það getur gert<br>

 a.
 Navigate to the Control Panel.
 Change back to the Category view, click User Accounts in Windows 10 or User Accounts and Family Safety in Windows 8.1 and 7.
 b.
 Click Remove user accounts in Windows 10 and 8.1 or Add or remove user accounts in Windows 7.